SixArm/unix-shell-script-kit/README.md

 ### file_media_type_subtype

-file_media_type_subtype: get a file's media type subtype a.k.a. mime type such as "plain".
+Get a file's media type subtype a.k.a. mime type such as "plain".

 ```sh
 file_media_type_subtype notes.txt